• Share this on:

 South Africa: putting itself on the blueberry map

 The blueberry sector is dominated by a few large companies.
 Deep integration of South African businesses with British companies secures a market in Europe for South African blueberries.
 This is the case for Driscolls’s partnership with Haygrove’s blueberry production in South Africa and BerryWorld’s joint venture with South African grower Trevor McKenzie.
-BerryWorld also operates in Zimbabwe.
-The recent opening of a large Fall Creek nursery and the partnership between blueberry breeder Planasa and TopFruit South Africa, will contribute to diversity and new genetics for growers.
+The latest opening of a large Fall Creek nursery and the partnership between blueberry breeder Planasa and TopFruit South Africa, have contributed to diversity and new genetics for growers.

 Tip: